posolutionez/java-maven-template/README.md

 # java-maven-template
-simple template for a java application
+a simple bolilerplate project for a java/maven application